-Completion of an FCC grant funded project to extend the current Huntington metro fiber network to St. Mary’s Medical Center, St. Mary’s Medical Center Education Center, Cabell Huntington Hospital, the JCESOM, the JCESOM Fairfield campus, and the Marshall University Robert C. Byrd Biotechnology Science Center, and MUnet with two redundant 10 Gb Ethernet rings should be complete in early 2011.
-These metro Ethernet rings will provide the bandwidth and redundancy needed to enable the next generation medical and collaboration technologies.
+An FCC grant-funded project was completed in 2011 to extend the current Huntington metro fiber network to St. Mary’s Medical Center, St. Mary’s Medical Center Education Center, Cabell Huntington Hospital, the Marshall University Medical Center, the JCESOM Fairfield campus, and the Marshall University Robert C. Byrd Biotechnology Science Center, and MUnet with two redundant 10 Gb Ethernet rings.
+These metro Ethernet rings provide the bandwidth and redundancy needed to enable the next-generation medical and collaboration technologies.

 The MUnet campus networks are connected via 10Gb dual diverse path connections through our Internet Service Provider (ISP), the Ohio Academic and Research Network (OARnet).
 Marshall University is also a member of Internet2 and is connected to Internet2 with 7Gb of service.
 A total of 3Gb commodity Internet Service is currently being provided to MUnet subscribers.
 This bandwidth and redundancy provide the reliability and services needed to support current campus initiatives.

 All MUnet services provide full Quality of Service (QoS) on all network ports and multicasting in support of voice, data, and video services and other real time applications.
 All services are switched and operate at full wire speeds.

-MUnet supports full Voice over IP, VoIP, telephony services with unified communications and voice mail to nearly 3,500 extensions and a limited number of FAX and other analog lines via analog gateways.
+MUnet supports full Voice over IP, VoIP, telephony services with unified communications and voice mail to over 4,000 extensions and a limited number of FAX and other analog lines via analog gateways.

 MUnet central video conferencing services support full High Definition (HD) conferencing at 720p or 1080p.
 All HD endpoints are capable of a four way video call.
 Support for video calls with more than four concurrent endpoints is provided by a 20 port Multi Point Control units supporting full HD.

-Web Conferencing for virtual classrooms is provided by the Wimba Collaboration Suite, now Blackboard Collaborate.
+Web Conferencing for virtual classrooms is provided by the Blackboard Collaborate.
 This service provides a full virtual classroom experiences with student breakout rooms, lecture recording/archiving, and poll/question/quizzing during on-demand archived sessions.
 Rooms are also available for campus meetings and other event functions.